-Digestion and Intestinal Health: The fleshy and fibrous pear fruit has a very important role to play in human digestion.
-With a single serving of pears providing 18% of the daily requirement for fiber intake, they can be a very strong agent for digestive health and function.
-Most of the fiber in pears is non-soluble polysaccharide (NSP), which means that it acts as a bulking agent in the intestines.
-It accumulates the food and adds bulk so it is easier to pass through the intestines.
-Furthermore, it stimulates secretion of gastric and digestive juices so food moves smoother, in a more digested state.
-It regulates bowel movements and reduces the chances of constipation, as well as diarrhea and loose stool, since it adds that bulk to the bowel movements.
-Also, the gritty nature of pear fiber helps it bind to cancer-causing agents and free radicals in the colon and protects that organ from their damaging effects.
+While a single serving of pears provides 18% of the daily requirement for fiber intake, they can be a very strong agent for improving digestive health too.
+Most of the fiber is a non-soluble polysaccharide (NSP), which means that it may act as a bulking agent in the intestines.
+This fiber can accumulate the food and adds bulk so it is easier for the food to pass through the intestines.
+It may also regulate bowel movements and can reduce the chances of constipation, as well as diarrhea and loose stool.

-Antioxidant Activity: Like many other fruits, pears are a wealth of antioxidants that combat various diseases and conditions within the body.
-Antioxidants work to eliminate the free radicals that accumulate in the body following cellular metabolism.
-These free radicals mutate healthy cell DNA into cancerous cells, and can cause a number of other devastating conditions.
-Therefore, antioxidant components of vitamin C, vitamin A, and flavonoid compounds like beta-carotene, lutein, and zea-xanthin, all of which are found in pears, can seriously help rid the body of these dangerous compounds.
+Like many other fruits, pears are a wealth of antioxidants like vitamin C that combat various diseases and conditions within the body.
+A 2003 research study on the antioxidant activity of pear has revealed that pear fruits may contain a remarkable amount of vitamin C and chlorogenic acid.
+Antioxidant components of vitamin C, vitamin A, and flavonoid compounds like beta-carotene, lutein, and zeaxanthin, all of which are found in pears can help rid the body of free radicals.

-Inflammation Reduction: The antioxidant and flavonoid components of pears can also induce anti-inflammatory effects in the body and reduce the pain associated with inflammation diseases.
-This includes the reduction in symptoms of arthritis, rheumatic conditions, gout, and similar conditions.
-Most fruits have these effects, although citrus fruits are not quite as effective.
+The antioxidant and flavonoid components of the fruit can induce anti-inflammatory effects in the body, reducing the pain and swelling associated with inflammation.
+This can include the reduction in symptoms of arthritis, rheumatic conditions, gout, and similar conditions.